 - Diet: The ketogenic diet, usually prescribed for children whose epilepsy does not respond to AEDs, has been shown to cut their seizures by half and eliminate seizures completely for 10-15 percent of those studied.

-- Herbal treatments: Two studies of Chinese herbal compounds found them effective at reducing seizures in children and adults.
+Two studiesof Chinese herbal compounds found them effective at reducing seizures in children and adults.
 But some herbs, such as St. John's wort, can make seizures worse.

 - Vitamins: Many studies have linked low levels of vitamin B6, magnesium, and vitamin E to seizures.
 Treating people with supplemental doses helped reduce the frequency of seizures.

 10 different studiesshowed that 74 percent of people whose epilepsy could not be treated with medication, reported fewer seizures after they learned this technique.

 - Relaxation: Fewer seizures and a better quality of life were reported by children who took part in trials, according to

 Scientific studieshave not found acupuncture to be effective for people with epilepsy.
 However, positive outcomeswere reported for some children with drug-resistant epilepsy who tried chiropractic therapy.